Biden to award Medal of Honor to Vietnam-era Army officer

 Davis was recommended for the Medal of Honor after he distinguished himself on June 18, 1965, during a pre-dawn raid on a North Vietnamese army camp in Bong Son.
 A major enemy counterattack followed and wounded every American there.

 The paperwork recommending Davis, who is now in his early 80s, for the Medal of Honor disappeared at least twice, the paper reported.
-He eventually was awarded a Silver Star Medal, but members of Davis’ team have long argued that race was a factor in the handling of the recommendation.
+He eventually was awarded a Silver Star Medal, the third-highest military combat medal, but members of Davis’ team have long argued that race was a factor in how his recommendation was handled.

 In early 2021, Christopher Miller, then the acting defense secretary, ordered an expedited review of the case.
 He argued in an opinion column in June 2021 that awarding Davis the Medal of Honor to would address an injustice